vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-chimp-test-exercise-with-history.md

 * 2025-01-16: 16.6 points moving average, placing me at the 97.47th
   percentile.
 Not much has changed qualitatively since the last update on 2024-11-17.

+* 2025-02-18: 17.2 points moving average, placing me at the 98.12th
+  percentile.
+Not much has changed qualitatively since the last update on 2025-01-16; I've just gotten a little bit better and shed the older, lower scores from the moving average.